eyeonus/Trade-Dangerous/README.txt

            they will be lost.
 Use the 'buildcache' command first to rebuild the database.

-  trade.py export [-q | -v] [--path PATH] [--tables TABLE[,TABLE,...] | --all-tables ]
+  trade.py export [-q | -v] [--path PATH] [--tables TABLE[,TABLE,...] | --all-tables ] [--delete-empty]

     --path PATH
       Specify the save location of the CSV files.
-Default to './data'
+Defaults to './data'

     --tables TABLE[,TABLE,...]
     -T TABLE[,TABLE,...]
       Specify a comma separated list of tablenames to export.

     --all-tables
       Include the price tables for export.

     --delete-empty
       Delete CSV files without content.